mickeys/non_trivial_gnuplot/graphing_ping/README.md

 fi
 ```

-The code above reaches out to `$target` on port 80, throwing the reported data into the trash, `/dev/null`.
+The code above reaches out to `$target` on port 80 (through which web pages are transmitted) and throws the data returned directly into the trash, `/dev/null`.
 We're interested only in the true-false result, which tells us whether the network is up.

-Fret not about targets and ports: as an analogy, think of `$target` as the street address, ond the port as the apartment number.
-To get to dinner you have to get the building and apartment correct. :-)
+As an analogy to targets and ports, think of `$target` as the street address and the port as the apartment number.
+To successfully visit a friend you have to get both the street address and apartment number correct.

-## ping
+### ping

-We'll be using UNIX's `ping` program, which <a href="https://en.wikipedia.org/wiki/Ping_%28networking_utility%29">sends a packet information to the target, and will receive one in return</a>.
-We type the `ping` command into a "terminal", with some mandiatory additional data, like this:
+We'll be using UNIX's `ping` program, which <a href="https://en.wikipedia.org/wiki/Ping_%28networking_utility%29">sends a packet of information to the target, and will receive one in return</a>.
+(We are typing into your computer's "terminal app".)
+The `ping` command, along with some necessary arguments, consists:

 ```
 ping -i $interval_in_seconds $target
 ```

-Here's how it all looks like: the computer tells you it's ready for you by showing you a `%`.
-(Your terminal may show something different, like `yourname $`, but you get the idea.)
-We're going to tell ping to, well, ping computer 8.8.8.8 repeatedly, at an interval of 1 second between pings.

-In response, ping will forever hit that machine, reporting (at the end of each line) how long it took for a message to go between the computers, in milliseconds.
-Shorter times are better; longer times result in your interactions with that computer feel laggy.

-Messages don't go directly through the tubes from your computer to the target.
-Instead, they hop through computer after computer, like a demented game of hopscotch.
-There's a command to show you about the path the message is taking - `traceroute` - but we'll get to that some other day.
+Looking at a real-world example:

 ```
 % ping -i 1 8.8.8.8